 The communicants submit that an application for judicial review challenging administrative actions or failing to take such actions e.g. by the Environment Agency or a local authority, does not provide any realistic means of review.
 A failure to act is subject to challenge on Wednesbury grounds which the Party concerned’s courts consider to be a high hurdle, even in cases where a precautionary approach to environmental protection applies.
 The communicants point out that the Compliance Committee has previously expressed concern regarding the use of the Wednesbury standard.
 In Evans v Secretary of State, the applicant made reference to the Compliance Committee’s findings but the Court of Appeal rejected an alternative to the Wednesbury standard.
 Moreover, judicial review of a regulator is expensive and it is unlikely that the Court would require a regulator to take effective enforcement action.

-(v) Mounting a private prosecution for public nuisance.
+(v) Mounting a private prosecution

 The Party concerned submits that conduct alleged to constitute a criminal offence – including offences constituting statutory nuisance under the EPA or the common law offence of public nuisance – may be remedied by bringing a private prosecution.
 The Party concerned contends that a public nuisance may arise in respect of a person’s act not warranted by law or the omission of a legal duty that endangers the health, property or comfort of the public.
 This differs from private nuisance in that the damage, injury or inconvenience affects everyone or a class of people (for example, those within a particular neighbourhood), and is ordinarily available in circumstances where a statutory offence is not.

 The communicants point out that there are virtually no instances where the public concerned has successfully pursued a prosecution of public nuisance.
-Thus, mounting a private prosecution for public nuisance cannot be considered as providing any realistic mechanism of review.
+They contend that mounting a private prosecution for public nuisance cannot therefore be considered as providing any realistic mechanism of review.

 (c) If requirements of article 9, paragraph 4, indeed apply to private nuisance proceedings, does section 46 of LASPOA in fact render private nuisance claims prohibitively expensive (article 9, paragraph 4), or impose a financial barrier (article 9, paragraph 5)?